raymondwang13/WayToCG/README.txt

 # WayToCG

-Learning computer of graphics on the way.
+Learning computer graphics on the way.

 If you like it, you can checkout it: